Side Crash Underride Guards

 The Insurance Institute for Highway Safety first began looking at the effectiveness of underride guards in 1978 and have conducted numerous follow-up studies over the ensuing decades.
 In fact, just this year, 2017, they did a study on the benefits of having side underride guards.
 As a practical matter, none of the regulations have ever been up to par with the engineering feasibility of implementing effective guards.
 To this day, the trucking industry still vehemently opposes side underride protections and the improvement of rear underride regulations.

 One of my major achievements as a trial lawyer was a case involving inadequate underride protection at the rear of a flatbed tow truck.
 The crash involved a minivan rear ending the tow truck and driving underneath it during the crash.
 The steel flatbed penetrated the interior compartment of the minivan and struck a 13 year old passenger in the head, rendering him in a permanent vegetative state.
-Here is a link to a summary of the case.

 Currently, Minority Senate Leader Chuck Schumer has introduced a Bill to mandate side underride protections on all tractor trailers.
 Currently, only three cities: Boston, New York and Seattle, mandate them on city owned vehicles to prevent needless deaths and injuries.
 The Insurance Institute for Highway Safety has found that side underride guards will prevent hundreds of deaths each year in the United States.